vesparny/angular-kickstart/README.md

 ### The Build System

 There are some `tasks` available in the `Gruntfile.js`.
 Every task is defined in `build/external-tasks.js`.
-You can dig into the file to familiarize with grunt, but you don't have to getting started with ngKickstart.
+You can dig into the file to familiarize with grunt, but you don't have to getting started with ng-kickstart.

 Below a description of every available task.